simurai/simurai.com/_posts/2018-04-01-contextual-styling.md

 > in suitcss projects I used to define component level custom props, theme variables and then create themes by mapping the former to the latter [suitcss-toolkit](https://github.com/giuseppeg/suitcss-toolkit/tree/example-app/examples/app#themes)

 So if I understood it correctly, by mapping theme variables to component variables, you could avoid your theme variables from growing too much and you can decide for each component how to use these theme variables.

+## Update II

+If it's too early to use custom properties in your project, [@szalonna](https://github.com/szalonna) posted an [example](https://github.com/simurai/simurai.github.io/issues/13) how to do something similar in SCSS.